share-secrets-safely/cli/README.md

    * make use of gpg's *web of trust* to allow inheriting trust even across team boundaries, and incentivize thorough checking of keys
  * **basic access control**
    * partition your secrets and define who can access them
+ * **support old wheels - pass compatibility**
+   * something `pass` does really well is to setup a vault with minimal infrastructure and configuration.
+     We use said infrastructure and don't reinvent the wheel.
+   * This makes us **compatible with pass**, allowing you use `pass` on a `sheesy` vault with default configuration.

 ## Non-Goals